 This Air Quality Action Plan (AQAP) has been produced as part of our statutory duties required by the Local Air Quality Management framework.
-It outlines the action we will take to improve air quality in Lichfield District Council (LDC - the Council), and specifically the two declared Air Quality Management Areas (AQMAs) for nitrogen dioxide (NO2), between 2017 and 2022.
-These are Muckley Corner, and the second a section of the A38 in Fradley.
+It outlines the action we will take to improve air quality in Lichfield District Council (LDC - the Council), and specifically the two declared Air Quality Management Areas (AQMAs) for nitrogen dioxide (NO2), between 2018 and 2022.
+These are Muckley Corner, and the second a section of the A38 between Streethay and Alrewas.